Flux Knowledge Base

 Using Knowledge in Conversations

-This builds trust—and lets you fine-tune how Copilot applies your expertise over time.
+This builds trust—and lets you fine-tune how Flux applies your expertise over time.

 You can disable specific Knowledge entries temporarily without deleting them if you don't want them to apply to a particular conversation.